Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 The fragment shader is handed `_vertex_color`, `_texture_coordinate` and `_vertex_position`, which we recognize as the output of the vertex shader.
 The output of the fragment shader is `_fragment_color`.

-The default fragment shader respects two uniforms, `_texture`, which is the texture of the shape we are currently rendering and `_texture_set`, which is `1` if we called `set_texture!` on the current `Shape` instance, `0` otherwise.
+The default fragment shader respects two uniforms, `_texture`, which is the texture of the shape we are currently rendering, and `_texture_set`, which is `1` if we called `set_texture!` on the current `Shape` instance, `0` otherwise.

 Users aiming to experiment with shaders should take care to not modify the name or `location` of any of the `in` or `out` variables of either shader.
 These names, along with the required shader version, should not be altered.

 ### Binding Uniforms

-Both the vertex and fragment shader make use of uniforms.
+Both the vertex and fragment shaders make use of uniforms.
 We've seen that `_transform`, `_texture` and `_texture_set` are assigned automatically.
-Mousetrap user can furthermore freely add new uniforms, assigning them in a convenient manner using `RenderTask`.
+Mousetrap users can furthermore freely add new uniforms, assigning them in a convenient manner using `RenderTask`.

 To bind a uniform, we first need a CPU-side value that should be uploaded to the graphics card.
-Let's say we want to use a certain color in our fragment shader, replacing the shapes fragment color with that color.
+Let's say we want to use a certain color in our fragment shader, replacing the shape's fragment color with that color.
 We would write the fragment shader as follows:

 ```glsl
 #version 330